fanart-tv/fanartwiki/docs/General/fanart database.md

 The glue that makes all this work is the __ID#__ used by each database.

-If you can find the entry[^1] on the site where we get the information from, you can use their ID on _our_ site to go to that entry, or add the entry if missing.
+If you can find the entry[^1] on the site where we get the information from, you can use their ID on _our_ site to go directly to that entry, or [add the entry](#add-missing-entries "Add missing entries") if missing.
 Hover over the images for each of the databases below to recognize where to find the source ID, and where the same ID is on our site.

 === "TheMovieDB #__290859__"